superjoefly/Bulma-Sass-Setup/README.md

-# Project Title
+# Bulma-Sass-Setup

-A simple Bulma-Sass Project Setup for customizing variables and css, and writing your own sass.
+A Simple Bulma-Sass Project Setup for Customizing Variables and CSS, and Writing Your Own SASS.

 ## Getting Started